syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 ![Both Range selection in .NET MAUI Calendar.](images/selection/maui-range-selection.png)

-#### Range Selection Direction - None
+#### Range selection direction - none
-If the `RangeSelectionDirection` property to `None` allows you to select only the single range and the dates after the range end date and before start date is considered as disabled date.
+If you set the `RangeSelectionDirection` property to `None`, you can select only the single range, while dates after the range end date and before the start date are considered disabled.
 It will remain in the initial range.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}